 Mr Tan has over 30 years of experience in legal practice.
 He was admitted as an advocate and solicitor of the Supreme Court of Singapore in 1982 and thereafter practiced as a legal associate at Freshfields before founding Wong Yoong Tan & Molly Lim in 1987 and subsequently becoming its managing partner.
 He founded Tan Peng Chin LLC in 1994 and oversaw the company's practice as managing partner/senior director till his retirement from the firm in 2014.
-In addition, Mr Tan was also an Independent Director of Armstrong Industrial Corporation from 1995 to 2014 and has been an Independent Director of OM Holdings Limited, a company listed on the Australia Stock Exchange, since 2007.
+In addition, Mr Tan was also an Independent Director of Armstrong Industrial Corporation from 1995 to 2014 and has been an Independent Director of OM Holdings Limited, a company listed on both the Australian Securities Exchange and Bursa Malaysia.

 Mr Tan graduated with a Bachelor of Laws (Hons) from the National University of Singapore.
-His expertise is in the areas of corporate finance, banking, corporate and commercial laws.
+His expertise is in the areas